zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

    </dependency>
     ```

-   2.2 For spring version 1.5.9, use the following artifact
+   2.2 For spring version 1.5.9, use the following artifact:

    ```maven
    <dependency>